ietf-wg-cellar/matroska-specification/index.md

 First, it is essential to clarify exactly "What an Audio/Video container is", to avoid any misunderstandings:

-- It is NOT a video or audio compression format (video codec)
+- It is NOT a video or audio compression format (codec)
 - It is an envelope for which there can be many audio, video and subtitles streams, allowing the user to store a complete movie or CD in a single file.

 Matroska is designed with the future in mind.
 It incorporates features like: